Going in Style: Plot

 Joe, Al, and Willie are three senior citizens who share a small apartment in Queens, New York City.
 Their days are spent on a park bench, and Joe is desperate to break the monotony.
 One day Joe suggests that they go on a "stick-up".
 They have no experience as criminals, but after some reluctance, the two others agree.

-Al surreptitiously borrows three pistols from the gun collection of his nephew, Pete, who lives with his wife and children a few miles away.
+Al surreptitiously borrows three pistols from the gun collection of his nephew Pete, who lives with his wife Kathy and two children Colleen and Kevin a few miles away.
 The trio, disguised with novelty glasses, pulls off the heist, netting $35,000.
 The excitement is too much for Willie, who soon suffers a fatal heart attack.
 Joe and Al give $25,000 to Pete and his family, claiming it is the proceeds from Willie's life insurance policy.
 They decide to splurge the remaining $10,000 on a trip to Las Vegas.
 Al and Joe win over $70,000 playing craps, but the trip, which they make right after Willie's funeral, exhausts Al and he dies in his sleep.

 Joe informs Pete that his uncle has died, then tells him about the bank heist and the Las Vegas adventure.
 He gives Pete the remaining bank loot and the Vegas winnings and tells him to store the cash in his safe deposit box and never tell anyone about it.
 The next day, on his way to Al's funeral, Joe is arrested.
 He confesses to the robbery but refuses to say what happened to the money.

 Pete visits Joe in prison and suggests giving back at least the stolen portion of the money in the hope of a lighter sentence.
 Joe explains that he is an old man with no family and, now, no friends, and is resigned to his fate.
 He tells Pete to enjoy his "inheritance", but while heading back to his cell, cheekily suggests that he plans to break out.